benmaier/tacoma/README.md

 TemporAl COntact Modeling and Analysis.
 Provides fast tools to analyze temporal contact networks, produce surrogate networks using qualitative models and simulate Gillespie processes on them.
+Currently only working on OSX and Linux distributions.
+No Windows support yet!

 ## Quick example